sbaker-dev/ICDBioAssign/README.md

 * If there is only 1 number in the first column, then it is set as the only code
 * If there is more than 1 entry in the first column, then each number is returned as a list.

-ICD 10 on the other hand is simpler, If you want all the definitions with I1 and I2, then you can just put those two in the same row but in separate columns.
-An example file is available within Templates, that looks like the following to give you an example of what you need to submit.
+ICD 10 on the other hand is simpler, if you want all of the codes within I you can just use I, if you want all the codes that are in I4 you can just use I4 etc. An example file is available within Templates, that looks like the following to give you an example of what you need to submit.

 |Definition|ICD9Min  |ICD9Max|Codes|Codes|Codes|Codes|Codes|Codes|